Geo-Social Group Queries with Minimum Acquaintance Constraint: Related Works

 \subsection{Social Network Analysis and Query Processing}

 There have been a lot of works on community discovery in social networks.
+There is a comprehensive survey on community finding in graphs~\cite{fortunato}.
 A typical approach is to optimize the modularity measure~\cite{girvan}.
-Since communities are usually cohesive subgraphs formed by the users with the acquaintance relationship, some graph structures such as clique~\cite{harary}, $k$-core~\cite{seidman}, and $k$-plex~\cite{balas, mcclosky, moser} have been well studied under this topic.
+Since communities are usually cohesive subgraphs formed by the users with the acquaintance relationship, some graph structures such as clique \cite{harary}, $k$-core~\cite{seidman}, and $k$-plex~\cite{balas, mcclosky, moser} have been well studied under this topic.
 However, most of these works only provide theoretical solutions with asymptotic complexity, with a few exceptions such as the external-memory top-down algorithm for core decomposition \cite{cheng}.

 As for query processing in social networks, \cite{faloutsos} addresses the problem of finding a subgraph that connects a set of query nodes in a graph. \cite{sozio} studies a query-dependent variant of the community discovery problem, which finds a dense subgraph that contains the query nodes.
 Based on a measure of graph density, an optimal greedy algorithm is proposed.
 The authors of \cite{sozio} also prove that finding communities of size no larger than a specified upper bound is NP-hard.
 Besides, \cite{yang} proposes a social-temporal group query with acquaintance constraint in social networks.
 The aim is to find the activity time and attendees with the minimum total social distance to the initiator.
 As this problem is NP-hard, heuristic-based algorithms have been proposed to reduce the run-time complexity.
 However, all these works do not consider the spatial dimension of the users and thus cannot be applied to location-based social networks.